-- 1) The applicant discusses interest in promotion with the division chair and Vice President for Academic Affairs.
-If appropriate, the applicant will then indicate in writing to the Vice President for Academic Affairs the desire for promotion to Professor. - 2) The Vice President will send a letter confirming the applicant's intent along with any guidelines that seem appropriate to the Chair of the Promotion and Tenure Committee.
+The applicant discusses interest in promotion with the division chair and Vice President for Academic Affairs.
+If appropriate, the applicant will then indicate in writing to the Vice President for Academic Affairs the desire for promotion to Professor.
+The Vice President will send a letter confirming the applicant's intent along with any guidelines that seem appropriate to the Chair of the Promotion and Tenure Committee.
+The Chair, in consultation with the Vice President and the applicant, will select a review panel made up of three Professors.
+This review panel will select its own chair and follow the procedures described above for tenure and promotion to Associate Professor.
+Similarly, the candidate will then prepare and submit a supporting portfolio by following the procedures described above for tenure and promotion to Associate Professor.
+The review and decision making process for the candidate will also follow the procedures described above for tenure and promotion to Associate Professor.

-- 3) A review panel made up of three Professors (one member of the Promotion and Tenure Committee, one person selected by the VPAA, and one person selected by the candidate) will convene and select its own chair. - 4) The candidate will then prepare and submit a supporting portfolio.
-The portfolio will include sections on teaching, professional development, and service.
-Narrative explanation and personal assessment of evidence under teaching, professional development, and service are included.
-Usually, these sections of explanation and assessment are best placed before the candidate's case evidence, at the beginning of each of the three sections of the portfolio.
-Evidence will include a current curriculum vitae; course syllabi; all student evaluations from classes at Brevard College; annual self-assessments and division chair evaluations; and other appropriate documentation. - 5) The Promotion and Tenure Committee also prefers that candidates ask references to write confidential evaluation letters, and that their references send these confidential letters directly to the Office of Academic Affairs, for forwarding to the Promotion and Tenure Committee. - 6) Promotion Criteria and Process: The review panel will typically meet three times: to review the application materials, to meet with the candidate's Division Chair, and to consider the merits of the case and formulate their recommendation.
+Promotion Criteria and Process

 The review panel will consider the merits of a candidate's case based on three broad categories: Teaching Effectiveness, Professional Development, and Service to the College and Community.
 The panel will determine merit levels in these categories using the same criteria as those presented above.
 The panel will rate the candidate in each category as 1) Excellent, 2) Very Good, 3) Good, or 4) Below Standard.
-The rank of Professor is conferred in recognition of excellence in Teaching Effectiveness and at least a rating of excellent in one of the other two categories, with at least a good rating in the remaining category. - 7) If the applicant is denied promotion to Professor, the individual may reapply after three (3) years.
+The rank of Professor is conferred in recognition of excellence in Teaching Effectiveness and at least a rating of excellent in one of the other two categories, with at least a good rating in the remaining category.

+If the applicant is denied promotion to Professor, the individual may reapply after three (3) years.